mattpolzin/OpenAPIKit/README.md

 The types used by this library largely mirror the object definitions found in the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md) version 3.0.3.
 The [Project Status](#project-status) lists each object defined by the spec and the name of the respective type in this library.

 #### Document Root
 At the root there is an `OpenAPI.Document`.
-In addition to some information that applies to the entire API, the document contains `OpenAPI.Components` (essentially a dictionary of reusable components that can be referenced with `JSONReferences`) and an `OpenAPI.PathItem.Map` (a dictionary of routes your API defines).
+In addition to some information that applies to the entire API, the document contains `OpenAPI.Components` (essentially a dictionary of reusable components that can be referenced with `JSONReferences` and `OpenAPI.References`) and an `OpenAPI.PathItem.Map` (a dictionary of routes your API defines).

 #### Routes
 Each route is an entry in the document's `OpenAPI.PathItem.Map`.
 The keys of this dictionary are the paths for each route (i.e. `/widgets`).
 The values of this dictionary are `OpenAPI.PathItems` which define any combination of endpoints (i.e. `GET`, `POST`, `PATCH`, etc.) that the given route supports.
 In addition to accessing endpoints on a path item under the name of the method (`.get`, `.post`, etc.), you can get an array of pairs matching endpoint methods to operations with the `.endpoints` method on `PathItem`.